Henry Garnet

 In 1586 Garnet returned to England as part of the Jesuit mission, soon succeeding Father William Weston as Jesuit superior, following the latter's capture by the English authorities.
 Garnet established a secret press, which lasted until late 1588, and in 1594 he interceded in the Wisbech Stirs, a dispute between secular and regular clergy.
-He preferred a passive approach to the problems Catholics faced in England, approving of the disclosure by Catholic priests of the existence of the 1603 Bye Plot, and exhorting English Catholics not to engage in violent rebellion.
+Fr.
+Garnet preferred nonviolent resistance to the religious persecution Catholics faced in England.
+He accordingly approved of the disclosure by Catholic priests of the existence of the 1603 Bye Plot, and repeatedly exhorted English Catholics not to plot violent regime change.

-In summer 1605 Garnet met with Robert Catesby, a religious zealot who, unknown to him, planned to kill the Protestant King James I. The existence of Catesby's Gunpowder Plot was revealed to him by Father Oswald Tesimond on 24 July 1605, but as the information was received under the seal of the confessional, Canon law prevented him from speaking out under penalty of immediate excommunication.
-Instead, without telling anyone of what Catesby planned, he wrote to his superiors in Rome, urging them to warn English Catholics against the use of force.
+In summer 1605 Garnet met with Robert Catesby, a member of the English nobility who, unknown to him, planned to assassinate the Protestant King James I. The existence of Catesby's Gunpowder Plot was revealed to Fr.
+Garnet by Father Oswald Tesimond on 24 July 1605, but as the information was received under the seal of the confessional, canon law prevented Frs.
+Garnet and Tesimond from telling the authorities under penalty of immediate excommunication.
+Instead, Fr.
+Garnet pleaded with Catesby to cancel what he was plotting.
+Fr.
+Garnet also wrote to his superiors in Rome, urging them to order English Catholics not to use violence.

 When the plot failed Garnet went into hiding, but he was eventually arrested on 27 January 1606.
 He was taken to London and interrogated by the Privy Council, whose members included John Popham, Edward Coke and Robert Cecil, 1st Earl of Salisbury.
 Imprisoned in the Tower of London, his conversations with fellow prisoner Edward Oldcorne were monitored by eavesdroppers, and his letters to friends such as Anne Vaux were intercepted.
-His guilt, announced at the end of his trial on 28 March 1606, was a foregone conclusion.
+His conviction, announced at the end of his trial on 28 March 1606, was a foregone conclusion.
 Criticised for his use of equivocation, which Coke called "open and broad lying and forswearing", and condemned for not warning the authorities of what Catesby planned, he was sentenced to be hanged, drawn and quartered.
 He was executed on 3 May 1606.